Binary Options vs FOREX: Which to choose?

 Until early 2013 (when binary options became regulated), there were various scams and frauds with unregulated brokers.
-FOREX trading on the other hand is an established market with existing controls and regulation.
+FOREX trading, on the other hand, is an established market with existing controls and regulations.

 Nowadays, both binary options and FOREX are regulated, and as such, both are legitimate.

 However, even today, legitimacy does not prevent, companies, particularly brokers, both in binary options and FOREX, who are not regulated, and may have less serious and honest attitudes towards their customers.

 Tips from our Professional Trader: 6 reasons to have 2 accounts

 Do you know that you should work with more than 1 broker?

 Check the 6 reasons why you should have account with at least 2 brokers:

 - Each platform has its differences.
 If you try different platforms you may find those more suitable to your trading style.

 - Each broker has his own payouts that keep changing during the day.
 If you want to open a trade and one offers 60% and the other 80%, you will choose the one with best payout, no?